rbontekoe/BAWJ/docs/src/blog.md

 ## 2020

+### 04/12/2020 - Relative mark down links

+Chapter 11 was not updated.
+I also got a message `Page build failure`.

+The solution was to use relative links to switch between pages, e.g. `../chapter10/#.-Create-a-Dockerfile-in-the-folder-test_ssh-1`.

 ### 04/11/2020 - Pages.jl and HTTP.jl

 I did some tests with Pages.jl and HHTP.jl, The result is promising.
 The solution is to send a file name over an Http connection and use `scp` to retrieve the file from the Raspberry Pi for further processing.